Top 4 Things You Thought Made You Safe Online, While They Really Don’t

 Hello!

 So, you think you’re safe online?
 Think again.
-Some of the myths surrounding our safety online are a dangerous misconception, one that could put your personal information at risk.
-Running a Hyper-V backup will secure your information so that you can rest assure that these following 5 things won’t cause you any headache.
+Some of the myths surrounding online safety are a dangerous misconception that could put your personal information at risk.
+Running a Hyper-V backup will secure your information so that you can rest assured these common misconceptions won’t cause you any headaches.

 1. Cache and Cookies Settings